As-64/capriCrack/README.md

-# 🔐 pyCrack – Simple Python Hash Cracker
+# 🔐 capriCrack – Simple Python Hash Cracker

-**pyCrack** is a lightweight, GUI-based hash cracking tool written in Python.
+**capriCrack** is a lightweight, GUI-based hash cracking tool written in Python.
 Designed for cybersecurity learners, CTF participants, and ethical hackers, this tool can crack common hash types using wordlists via a simple and intuitive interface.
+This tool is for ethical, and learning purposes only and should by no means be used for illegal activities

 ---